 The Titirangi Theatre operates from the basement of Lopdell House.
 Formed in 1935, Titirangi Theatre continues to present four productions and other events every year.
 To audition or book for a forthcoming production, visit their website here.

 Based in the Lopdell theatre, regular film nights include new release art-house and documentary films from all over the world.
-Tickets are on sale for all FLICKS film nights at the Titirangi Pharmacy, or also on the door on film nights.
+Tickets are on sale on eventfinda.co.nz or on the door on film nights.
 Visit their website here.